Khushbooagarwalhub/Tableau-homework/README.md

 ## Top 10 stations for start journey and end journey

-The graph shows the top 10 stations for start jouney
+The graph shows the top 10 stations for start journey.On hover over each circle shows the total number of records for each station

 <img width='400'
      height='400'
      src='plots and dashboards/top 10_start_journey.png'>

- On hover over each circle shows the total number of records for each station

  Similarly the graph below shows the top 10 stations for end journey
  <img width='400'
      height='400'